hynek/hatch-fancy-pypi-readme/README.md

 [![Hatch project](https://img.shields.io/badge/%F0%9F%A5%9A-Hatch-4051b5.svg)](https://github.com/pypa/hatch)
 [![License: MIT](https://img.shields.io/badge/license-MIT-C06524)](https://github.com/hynek/hatch-fancy-pypi-readme/blob/main/LICENSE.txt)

-*hatch-fancy-pypi-readme* is a [Hatch] metadata plugin for everyone who cares about the first impression of their project’s PyPI landing page.
+*hatch-fancy-pypi-readme* is a [Hatch] metadata and [PDM-Backend] plugin for everyone who cares about the first impression of their project’s PyPI landing page.
 It allows you to define your PyPI project description in terms of concatenated fragments that are based on **static strings**, **files**, and most importantly:
 **parts of files** defined using **cut-off points** or **regular expressions**.